 Sprouts are skinny little veggies that are big on nutrition.
 More technically, they begin as seeds that — when exposed to the right temperature and moisture — germinate into very young plants.
-Common varieties you'll encounter in cuisine include grain, bean or leafy sprouts.
+Common varieties include grain, bean or leafy sprouts.
 Two of the most popular picks are alfalfa and mung bean sprouts.
 They're usually enjoyed raw and occasionally lightly cooked.

 Sprouts and Food Poisoning